senlin/so-responsive-content/readme.txt

 == Frequently Asked Questions ==

+= Is it possible to hide shortcodes with this plugin?

+As reported [here](https://github.com/senlin/so-responsive-content/issues/2) it is not possible to hide shortcodes in the WP Editor.
+A workaround can be to add the code to your template (sample in the ticket), but that largely depends on what you want to show/hide.

 = I have an issue with this plugin, where can I get support? =

 Please open an issue over at [Github](https://github.com/senlin/so-responsive-content/issues/new), as **I will not use the support forums** here on WordPress.org